kenatiod/MUT/Understanding Machine Understanding.md

 Claude: Precisely, Bob.
 It's helpful to think about an analogy from the natural world.
 Consider a school of fish, like a sardine shoal.
 Each individual fish follows simple local rules, like maintaining a certain distance and alignment with its neighbors.
 But from these simple individual behaviors, complex global patterns emerge - the mesmerizing synchrony of a shimmering, undulating shoal.

-{ Insert portrait of Claude's "fish" vision }
+{ Insert Fig. 3.6.1.1 -- portrait of Claude's "fish" vision }

 Alice: I love that analogy!
 So in your case, the individual "fish" would be the discrete units of knowledge encoded in your neural networks.
 And the global "shoal" that emerges is your overall understanding and ability to use language meaningfully.